Monowhales: History

 The band (originally called Ginger Ale & the Monowhales) made their debut as a four-piece band in 2017 with their first single "Take It Back", produced by Al-P of MSTRKRFT, which went on to peak at #25 on the Mediabase Canada Alternative Rock Chart.
 This was followed by the six-song EP Control Freak on June 1, 2018.
 Three songs off Control Freak were featured in Season 1, Episode 5 of 2020 Netflix series Spinning Out, which also included a cameo appearance by the band.

 After spending the latter half of 2018 touring, the band flew BC-based producer Ryan Worsley to Toronto to record new material.
 The resulting single "RWLYD (Really Wanna Let You Down)" was released on September 13, 2019.
-Overwhelming support from Canadian alternative rock radio propelled the single to #2 on the Mediabase Canada Alternative Rock Chart, making MONOWHALES the only independent band in Canadian radio history to reach that high on the chart.
+Overwhelming support from Canadian alternative rock radio propelled the single to #2 on the Mediabase Canada Alternative Rock Chart, making Monowhales the only independent band in Canadian radio history to reach that high on the chart.
 Between dates on their subsequent cross-Canada tour during 2019, the band spent two weeks living above Worsley's Echoplant Studios in Port Coquitlam, British Columbia, working on material for their pending debut album.
-On Jul 30, 2020, founding member and synth player, Holly Jamieson announced she had left the band to pursue a career in music therapy.
+On July 30, 2020, founding member and synth player, Holly Jamieson announced she had left the band to pursue a career in music therapy.
 The group would continue as a trio, following Jamieson's departure.

-MONOWHALES' debut album Daytona Bleach was released on March 5, 2021.
+Monowhales' debut album Daytona Bleach was released on March 5, 2021.
 Due to the COVID-19 pandemic, the band promoted the release using storefront displays and guerrilla projection installations around their hometown of Toronto.
-Later that year, the band released a cover of the iconic Nine Inch Nails song "The Hand That Feeds" and announced their label TRUE Records had signed a distributed label deal with Warner Music Canada.
+Later that year, the band released a cover of the Nine Inch Nails song "The Hand That Feeds" and announced their label TRUE Records had signed a distributed label deal with Warner Music Canada.

-In January 2022, MONOWHALES announced a national tour supporting Mother Mother in April/May 2022.
+In January 2022, Monowhales announced a national tour supporting Mother Mother in April/May 2022.
 The band released a new single "CTRL^^^" along with a music video on February 4, 2022, and announced that a new album "Tunnel Vision" was slated for release that fall.
-Soon afterwards, MONOWHALES won the Juno Award for Breakthrough Group of the Year at the Juno Awards of 2022.
+Soon afterwards, Monowhales won the Juno Award for Breakthrough Group of the Year at the Juno Awards of 2022.
+Soon afterwards, Monowhales performed at Osheaga Festival, Festival d'été de Québec, Hillside Festival, and more before embarking on a cross-Canada headline tour that fall.

+In the summer of 2023, Monowhales performed at Ottawa Bluesfest before touring as direct support to Grandson on the Canadian leg of his I Love You, I'm Trying world tour.
+Immediately afterwards, the band released a new song entitled "Hear Me Out" and announced a tour of the USA and Canada for fall 2023.

+On April 9, 2024, Monowhales released a statement on their social media accounts announcing that they would be breaking up.
+They stated that they "no longer feel we can do justice to the vision of MONOWHALES we set out with", but shared that each member has "exciting endeavours ahead".